archig97/blackvault-ncstate-26/README.md

 - Operationally opaque
 - Poorly visualized for analysts

-bLACKVAULT closes this gap with a real-time, backend-driven detection engine.
+Blackvault closes this gap with a real-time, backend-driven detection engine.

 ---

 ## 💡 Solution

-bLACKVAULT is a scalable risk detection engine built using:
+Blackvault is a scalable risk detection engine built using:

 - **FastAPI (Python)** for high-performance APIs
 - **Valkey** as an in-memory data store